-Beautifully colorful corn mosaics are the perfect as part of your preschool Thanksgiving activities this fall.
+Beautiful and colorful corn mosaic art is the perfect addition to your preschool Thanksgiving activities this fall.

-I spent quite some time experimenting with the best way to dye corn kernels.
+I spent quite some time experimenting with the best way to dye corn kernels in 2013.
 Lots of blood, sweat, and tears went into perfecting that process.

 Okay, well there really wasn’t any blood or sweat.
 And the tears only happened when I knocked a full container onto the floor.
 But seriously, lots of effort went into it because I really wanted to know how to dye corn.